 This whole affair left me exhausted and completely disappointed.
 I wasted so much time trying to recover my data and my bearings.
 The experience has taught me a few things, one of them being the loss of my trust in Drobo.
 It is a beautiful little black box.
 It works great and you begin to rely on it more and more, till you can’t do without it; till you think it works so good your data’s going to be fine all the time.
 Then it fails and your data is gone.

 If you’d like to know how I recovered some of my data, I wrote about it here.
-I also experienced another major data loss event with my Drobo 5D just last month, and that was after more data loss with my 5D in 2015.
+I also experienced another major data loss event with my Drobo 5D just last month, and that was after more data loss with my 5D in 2015 and 2017.
 Add to that ongoing file system corruption in one of my Drobo 5N units and the “Drobo data loss package” is complete.
 I don’t know, I must have unlocked some kind of secret data loss level-up in the data storage game…